methompson/tcheck/readme.md

 - `isBigInt` - bigint
 - `isSymbol` - symbol

-Plus `isNullOrUndefined` to test for either null or undefined.
+Plus `isNullOrUndefined` and its alias `isUndefinedOrNull` to test for either null or undefined.

 ### Examples